Adithya-Holla/Text-Manipulator/README.md

   2) Change the text completely to lowercase
   3) Shows the word and character count
   4) Can enable Dark and Light theme

+To run, locate to the root destination of the project and in terminal type: npm start